 Holding Onto Stuff From Your College Years

-There are some home decor items that scream dorm room.
+Some home decor items scream dorm room.
 Torch lights, futons, cheaply framed posters, and novelty items like lava lamps may hold nostalgia, but they lack class.
 Ditch the dorm decor in favor of a more grown-up look by following these decorating tips for your first place.

 Forgetting to Add a Plant